 Many zoning laws permit uses that are "accessory" to a permitted use.
 As one court has observed:

 A church is more than merely an edifice affording people the opportunity to worship God.
 Strictly religious uses and activities are more than prayer and sacrifice and all churches recognize that the area of their responsibility is broader than leading the congregation in prayer.
-Churches have always developed social groups for adults and youth where the fellowship of the congregation is strengthened with the result that the parent ...
+Churches have always developed social groups for adults and youth where the fellowship of the congregation is strengthened with the result that the parent church is strengthened.
+To limit a church to being merely a house of prayer and sacrifice would, in a large degree, ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."